arigoldx/ivy-old/README.md

 From about 2003 until 2008, I was a music teacher.
-I also happened to be a software developer so when I got frustrated with the problems of Blackboard & Firstclass (the educational software our school used) I wrote my own software.
+I also happened to be a software developer so when I got frustrated with the problems of Blackboard & Firstclass I wrote my own software.
 First in PHP and then in Rails.
-I'm not really sure why I switched from PHP to Rails.. probably because I like learning new things.
+If I recall correctly, I made the switch because I was frustrated with how unorganized the PHP code was and I had recently heard about Ruby on Rails.
+Muuuuuch better.

 Overview
 --------

 Originally I wrote ivy to help with the logistics of teaching.
 It helped with attendance and note-taking.
-Then I added the ability to plan and schedule and incorporated the concept of 'activities'.
+Then I added the ability to plan and schedule and incorporated the ability to track activities.
 This subtle change actually turned ivy into a curriculum development tool.
 I could scan backwards in time within a specific class as well as through the years, to help figure out what might work best for my current group of students.

-At this point, activities are represented simply as names although adding further descriptions and material requirements would be quite simple.
+At this point, activities are represented simply as names although adding further descriptions as well as what materials each activity require would be good.

 The basic idea is to log which activity or activities were used during class and to also take notes on the success of each class/activity.
 Of